 MY SIGNATURE JEWELLERY

-You may have noticed a couple of new additions to my jewellery collections in this LOOKBOOK!
+You may have noticed a couple of new additions to my jewellery collection in this LOOKBOOK!
 Last month I popped by my local Joydrop to select some new accessories that were generously gifted to me — including my Gorjana Reese Pearl Huggies and Tai Rittichai Gold Coin Eye Necklace.
 Over the past few years I’ve really paired down my jewellery collection and currently only have a small selection of gold vermeil jewellery on rotation, but I’d been looking for some new pieces to refresh my rotation for autumn / winter.
 I love the glamorous touch these pieces add to my wardrobe and I know I’ll continue to enjoy them for years to come!

 Joydrop remains one of my favourite local destinations for beautiful, exquisitely crafted jewellery (and now masks!) from some of my favourite designers.
 If you’re looking to support local as we transition into the holiday season, please consider this incredible, BIPOC woman-owned business.
 While their gorgeous, in-store boutique shopping experience will always be my preferred way to browse (they have various safety protocols in place), they’e also recently launched a revamped website with worldwide shipping!